JohnnyGOX17/john-gentile-website/kb/programming_languages/rust.md

   + A [TOML](https://toml.io/) config file `Cargo.toml` that describes the metadata and dependencies of the Rust project.
   + A `src/` directory in which Rust source should live.
   + Add `--lib` to the end of `cargo new` to create a library (no binary compilation target).
+- When using a Cargo project, `$ cargo build` can be used
+  + `$ cargo run` can be used to build and then execute in one command.
+  + Or for a more straight forward approach, `$ rustc main.rs` compiles the Rust file `main.rs` into an executable file `main`.

 For more info, [see The Cargo Book](https://doc.rust-lang.org/cargo/index.html).